CEDARS FOR THE AU SABLE

 Saginaw, MI 48604

-Volunteer river conservation groups will be assigned a segment of the river by MDNR Forest Management.
-The volunteer group will plant and protect a minimum of 50 Northern White-cedar seedlings each year for five years in their assigned segment.
+Volunteer river conservation groups have been assigned a segment of the river by MDNR Forest Management.
+The volunteer group will plant and protect a minimum of 50 northern white-cedar seedlings each year for five years in their assigned segment.
 MDNR will determine the exact planting location of each seedling.
 Huron Pines RC&D will maintain a schedule of required planting, maintenance and monitoring.
 The “Cedars for the Au Sable” volunteers will provide the cedar seedlings and all necessary wooden stakes and fencing materials.

-The volunteer groups will plant up to 2,000 seedlings.
 Exclosures will be constructed around each seedling to prevent deer browsing of this native tree.
-Protecting the growing cedars within exclosures will be necessary until the Northern White-cedars reach a height to survive deer browsing which is estimated to be fifteen years.
-In time, these seedlings will grow to mature trees to provide needed shade to maintain the cold-water fishery of the Au Sable as well as ensuring the preservation of the riverbank by locking in the soil to help reduce erosion.
+Protecting the growing cedars within exclosures will be necessary until the northern white-cedars reach a height to survive deer browsing which is estimated to be fifteen years.
+In time, these seedlings will grow to mature trees to provide needed shade to maintain the cold-water fishery of the Au Sable as well as ensuring the preservation of the river bank by locking in the soil to help reduce erosion.

-The following river conservation groups will be participating sponsors: Mason-Griffith Founders Chapter (Grayling) & Headwaters Chapter (Gaylord) of Trout Unlimited will work together, Anglers of the Au Sable (Grayling), William B. Mershon Chapter (Saginaw) of Trout Unlimited, Paul H. Young Chapter (Detroit) of Trout Unlimited, Challenge Chapter (Bloomfield Hills) of Trout Unlimited, The North Branch Boys of Toledo, Ohio, and the Michigan Fly Fishing Club.
+The following river conservation groups have been participating sponsors during the past five years: Anglers of the Au Sable, the Headwaters Chapter (Gaylord) together with the Mason-Griffith Founders Chapter (Grayling), The Sierra Club, the William B. Mershon (Saginaw) of Trout Unlimited, Paul H. Young Chapter (Detroit) of Trout Unlimited, The North Branch Boys of Toledo, Ohio, and the Michigan Fly Fishing Club.